elizaOS/jeju/apps/documentation/deployment/oracle-setup.md

 # Oracle Setup

-Price bot fetches ETH/USD from Chainlink on Base and elizaOS/USD from DEXes, pushes to ManualPriceOracle on Jeju every 5 minutes.
+Price bot fetches ETH/USD from Chainlink on Ethereum and elizaOS/USD from DEXes, pushes to ManualPriceOracle on Jeju every 5 minutes.

 ## Deploy